 The Normal Pension Age (NPA) under the Scheme is 65.
 This is the age that will be used for normal funding purposes for Scheme benefits.
+Some benefits in the scheme may be payable from age 60.
 If your pension does not start until after NPA, it could be more - and if it starts before NPA, it will be less than the normal retirement pension.

-You can apply for early payment of your pension at any time after age 55 although the government has indicated this may raise to 57 in 2028.
+You can apply for early payment of your deferred pension at any time after age 55 although the government has indicated this may raise to 57 in 2028.